thiemowa/-argumentative_business_model_pitches/README.md

 If you use the data, cite the following publication

    Thiemo Wambsganss and Christina.
 Niklaus.
 2022.
-"Modeling Persuasive Discourse to Adaptively Support Students’ Argumentative Writing" In: 60th Annual Meeting of the Association for Computational Linguistics.
+"Modeling Persuasive Discourse to Adaptively Support Students’ Argumentative Writing" In: 60th Annual Meeting of the Association for Computational Linguistics (ACL), Dublin, Ireland.